By default, Files module of Aurora Files stores personal and corporate files directly on the webserver, under

 Most of these parameters are obtained from Amazon S3 or DigitalOcean control interfaces.

-As for bucket prefix name, that's an identifier you need to provide yourself, it's not obtained from any of the services, but a unique prefix which will be used for buckets created.
+As for bucket prefix name, that's an optional identifier you can provide yourself, it's not obtained from any of the services, but a unique prefix which will be used for buckets created.